Login or Register to make a submission.

 General Guiding Principle

-The International Journal of Designs for Learning (IJDL) does not prevent the use of Generative Artificial Intelligence (GenAI) and Large Language Models (LLMs)-based tools for authoring/developing design cases, nor does it encourage/permit the unlimited use of these tools.
-IJDL calls on authors/designers to hold themselves ethically responsible/accountable for all what they do with GenAI and LLMs-based tools, including experimentation.
+Therefore, the IJDL does not prevent the use of Generative Artificial Intelligence (GenAI) and Large Language Models (LLMs)-based tools for authoring/developing design cases, nor does it encourage/permit the unlimited use of these tools.
+The IJDL calls on authors/designers to hold themselves ethically responsible/accountable for all what they do with GenAI and LLMs-based tools, including experimentation.

 Specific Requirements